knightsUCF/FantasyRTS/Log.md

 # Getting the Basic Unit Movement Correct

 So we are going to just focus on getting the units working correctly.
+This goes along with the John Romero approach of:

+1. no prototypes
+2. build on a solid foundation

 Here are the things we want to take care of: